Feedback Incentives Learning Group

 The Irritants for Change

-The Irritants for Change are feedback experts and nonprofit rating platforms that are committed to building shared incentives for nonprofits and philanthropy to listen and act on feedback.
-They formed in 2018 and are facilitated by Feedback Labs.
+The Irritants for Change are a group of feedback experts and nonprofit rating platforms that are committed to building shared incentives for nonprofits and philanthropy to listen and act on feedback.
+They aim to ‘irritate’ the sector in a way that encourages more and better listening.
+They were formed in 2018 and are facilitated by Feedback Labs.

 In its first three years, the Irritants for Change laid the foundation for making listening and feedback the norm across nonprofits by: